 In the article below, we will go over nine lop-eared rabbit breeds.
 We will provide you with some information on each type of long-eared bunny, plus we will also share the cutest pictures we could find!

 If you are not familiar, the term “lop” refers to ears that drop over instead of stand erect on the rabbit’s head.
-As we mentioned, there are many different breeds of long-eared rabbits, plus many different varieties of the ears themselves.
+As we mentioned, there are many different breeds of long-eared rabbit breeds, plus many different varieties of the ears themselves.

 A lop ear does not necessarily have to touch the floor.
 The ears can be medium length or short.
 The only prerequisite is they flop over most adorably.
 Let’s take a look at these breeds: